Subscribe to stay updated

 What does it mean?

-A ribbon tied around the box or a magnetic closure mechanism.
+A ribbon tied around the box or a magnetically closing box.
 It’s a detail, which instantly intrigues the receiver.

 A closure is also a matter of the comfortable use of your packaging.
 It should be intuitive, but at the same time original.